VP1996/ISDM-Group-2-Tut6/Weekly Work/Empathy Map and POV.md

 #### Customer

-- As a customer I fear that I will lose out on good promotional deals because of me not being made aware about it.
+- As a customer, I fear that I will lose out on good promotional deals because of me not being made aware about it.
-- As a customer I am anxious about not getting a refund if I miss my flight or trip due to some personal reason.
+- As a customer, I am anxious about not getting a refund if I miss my flight or trip due to some personal reason.
-- As a customer I don't trust these travel companies as they can be fraud .
+- As a customer, I don't trust these travel companies as they can be fraud .
-- As a customer I want a response to my inquiry as prompt as possible.
+- As a customer, I want a response to my inquiry as prompt as possible.
-- As a customer I want to feel valued by the Relationship manager as I am helping them make sales.
+- As a customer, I want to feel valued by the Relationship manager as I am helping them make sales.
 - As a customer, I feel frustrated that I am put on hold for a long time so I wish my call was redirected instantly to an RM.